hackib-dev/aneket-assessment/README.md

 # Anneket_Dashboard

-This is the frontend application for Aneket Assesment.
+This is the frontend application for Aqib's Aneket Assesment.

 ## Tech Stack 🥞